voynow/llm-blocks/README.md

-# Langchain Retrieval Chain and Custom Data Loaders
+# Repo-Chat

-This repository contains code for creating a retrieval chain from a git repository.
-It utilizes Langchain, Pinecone, and OpenAI to create a retrieval-augmented generation (RAG) system.
-Also included are custom data loaders to fetch data from git repositories.
+Repo-Chat is a retrieval-augmented generation system based on Langchain, Pinecone, and OpenAI.
+It helps developers answer questions about a code repository by using document similarity and context.

 ## Installation

-Install the requirements by running:
+To install the necessary dependencies, run the following command:

 ```bash
 pip install -r requirements.txt